 Editorials in Global Times do not therefore have quite the same weight as editorials in the People’s Daily or the official Xinhua news agency or of course public statements by the Chinese government.
 However they do reflect official Chinese thinking and should be read as such, especially since their wording is carefully chosen in advance.

 The editorial in Global Times in which China has hinted at its red lines downplays the risk of war.
 It says the angry rhetoric Washington and Pyongyang are hurling at each other is foolish grandstanding.
-About that it is almost certainly.
+About that it is almost certainly right.
 However it also says that this grandstanding risks war because both sides risk humiliation if they back down

 Many people believe the possibility of war is very low.
 If war really breaks out, the US can hardly reap any strategic harvest and North Korea will face unprecedented risks.
 North Korea aims to propel the US to negotiate with it, while the US wants to put North Korea in check.
 Neither can achieve its goal, so they compete to escalate tensions, but neither wants to take the initiative to launch a war.